 Just Law Amendment

-The people of the United States do not have much say in the laws they are subject to.
-Not only do many laws fail to represent the interest of the people, but they fail to represent the will of the people.
-First, people are born into laws that exist without their consent.
-From there other laws are created without consultation, input, or consent of the public who is expected to abide by these laws.
+The people of the United States do not have much control over the laws they are expected to follow.
+Not only do many laws fail to represent the interests of the people, but they also fail to represent the will of the people.
+Most of the laws that exist were inhereted from previous generations, where in some cases, laws exist that no one alive today had an opportunity to agree or disagree with.
+From there other laws are created without consultation, input, or the consent of the public who is expected to abide by these laws.

-As a substitute for an amendment that would anchor legal philosophy in liberty, the Just Law Amendment I propose will make it incumbent upon the courts to allow a defendant in a criminal case to inform the jury of their power to determine whether or not a law is just, and allow the defense to make arguments against the law itself.
+Eventually, the goal is to create a functioning legal definition of the word liberty.
+As a substitute the Just Law Amendment I propose will make it incumbent upon the courts to allow a defendant in a criminal case, to inform the jury they may decide whether or not the law is just based on net liberty, and allow the defense to make arguments against the law itself.

 There is already support for the idea.
 There are grassroots movements in different states to pass a statute which would accomplish what I hope will be accomplished through this kind of amendment to the constitution.
 The difference between the amendment I propose, and the statutes sought by others is the objective morality of liberty that can be used to measure whether or not a law is just from a place of objectivity, to eliminate individual jurors’ subjective sense of justice which can cause law itself to become arbitrary.
 Arguments for jury nullification would have to be limited to merits of liberty-based justice regarding the law.
-A just law challenge should not be based on efforts to create sympathy for the individual, rather a fundamental challenge to the law based on the law imposing without preventing imposition, or where there is negative net liberty (the law imposes more restrictions than it prevents).
-The prosecution in a just law challenge can argue the merits of the law.
+A just law challenge should not be based on efforts to create sympathy for the individual, rather a fundamental challenge to the law based on the law imposing without preventing imposition, or net liberty The prosecution in a just law challenge can argue the merits of the law.
 Meaning the defense does not gain any unfair advantage in proceedings.

 1: Reason 06/20/2017 “Juries Can Acquit the Guilty 9th Circuit Court Says, But There Is No Right to Jury Nullification”, by Jacob Sullum. https://reason.com/2017/06/20/although-juries-can-acquit-the-guilty-9t/